Driving & the Law

 As a matter of interest, if you break down on any European road you can dial 112 and an operator will then connect you to an emergency service in the country you’re visiting.
 Operators can answer your call in their native language, English or French.

-Winter tyres/snow chains
+Winter tyres/snow chains/snow socks

-Snow socks made of textile material/Kevlar are lighter and easier to fit than chains, do not damage the road surface, and are much the same price.
-They are classified as “anti-slip devices” and are available at many Italian auto outlets.
-The downside: they are neither approved nor prohibited for use in Italy(!), are not particularly durable, are ineffective on ice, and must not be used on stretches of road delineated by the blue snow chain signs.
+Snow socks are made of textile material/Kevlar, are lighter and easier to fit than chains, do not damage the road surface, require minimal tyre-wheel arch clearance, and are much the same price.
+They are available at many auto outlets both in Italy and in the UK.
+The downside is that they are not particularly durable and perform relatively poorly on ice.
+Note that vehicles fitted with snow chains/socks are not permitted to exceed a speed of 50km/hr.

 Speed limits/cameras